pymc-devs/pymc/README.rst

 In 2006, David Huard and Anand Patil joined Chris Fonnesbeck on the development team for PyMC 2.0.
 This iteration of the software strives for more flexibility, better performance and a better end-user experience than any previous version of PyMC.

-PyMC 2.1 has been released in early 2010.
+PyMC 2.1 was released in early 2010.
 It contains numerous bugfixes and optimizations, as well as a few new features.
 This user guide is written for version 2.1.

 Relationship to other packages